MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-sign-in-users.md

 # Tutorial: Add sign in to a Python Flask web app

-This tutorial is the final part of a tutorial series that demonstrates building a Node.js command line interface (CLI) app and preparing it for authentication using the Microsoft Entra admin center.
-In [part 2 of this series](./tutorial-cli-app-node-sign-in-prepare-app.md), you built a Node.js CLI application and prepared it for authentication.
-This tutorial shows you how to authenticate users in the Node.js CLI application you built.
+This tutorial is the third part of a tutorial series that demonstrates building a Python Flask web app from scratch and integrating authentication using the Microsoft identity platform.
+In this tutorial, you add code to authenticate users in the app you built.

 > [!div class="checklist"]
 >
 > - Import the required modules and configuration
 > - Create an instance of a Flask web app
 > - Configure ProxyFix middleware for local development

-> - Create a token request object
-> - Define function to acquire tokens
+> - Add code to sign in users
-> - Initiate the authentication flow
+> - Handle authentication responses
-> -
+> - Sign out users

 ## Import required packages and configurations